 - follow up your request;

-- raise concerns; or
+- raise complaints; or

 - complain about an organisation’s response, at a later stage.